polterguy/polterguy.github.io/misc/about.md

 ## What they say about Magic Cloud

+Below you can see what others are saying about Aista Magic Cloud.

 * “Grand Salute to thought process behind this" - D.M.
 * "This is so awesome" - Sacha Wharton
 * "Very nice work" - Ali Abdallah